-The organization had agreed to reduce production because of Corona virus as March 9, 2020
+The organization had agreed to reduce production because of Coronavirus as of March 9, 2020

-witnessed the largest sharp drop in prices since 1991 with the start of Gulf War.
+witnessed the largest sharp drop in prices since 1991 with the start of the Gulf War.

-After that, there were many price collapses in oil market –
+After that, there were many price collapses in the oil market –

-against the backdrop of the situation of Corona virus and restrictions due to epidemic in world’s largest economies,
+against the backdrop of the situation of Coronavirus and restrictions due to epidemic in the world’s largest economies,

-leaving market mired in a sharp drop in demand and excessive oil surplus.
+leaving the market mired in a sharp drop in demand and excessive oil surplus.